MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-cloudConfigLocation`

 The location where the cloud agent will store its configuration.
 Defaults to `%systemdrive%\wssdcloudagent` for single node deployments.
 The location can be the same as the path of `-imageDir` above.
 For *multi-node deployments, this parameter must be specified*.
 The path must point to a shared storage path such as `C:\ClusterStorage\Volume2\ImageStore` or an SMB share such as `\\FileShare\ImageStore`.
-This needs to be on a highly available share so that the storage will always be accessible.
+The location needs to be on a highly available share so that the storage will always be accessible.

 `-nodeConfigLocation`